-Some may call gluten-free diet a new fad, but intolerance to gluten is real.
-It affects about one in every hundred people—and almost 3 million people in US alone.
+Some may call gluten-free diet a fad, but sensitivity to gluten is real.
+And it's more common than you might think: almost one in hundred people is intolerant to gluten or has celiac—an extreme case of gluten intolerance.
+That's almost 3 million people in US alone.

-An Italian study of school children found 1 in 184 were positive for celiac, and among these positive cases, 6 out of 7 were previously undiagnosed.
+Most celiac cases remain undiagnosed.
+But an Italian study of school children found 1 in 184 were positive for celiac, and among these positive cases, 6 out of 7 were never undiagnosed before.

 The highest known prevalence of celiac is in Saharawi tribes of Algeria's Sahara desert.
 At 5.7 percent, it's more than one in twenty people.

 A review of non-western countries suggests celiac is present across Africa, India, East Asia, Latin America, Middle East, South America, and Australia.
-Many regions have cultural anecdotes supporting gluten intolerance, e.g., the chapati effect in India, during wheat harvesting season, is part of the cultural vernacular.
+Many regions have cultural anecdotes that support a history of gluten intolerance, e.g., the chapati effect in India—during wheat harvesting season—is part of the cultural vernacular.

 Only Japan is a rare case, with only two identified cases as of 2006.

-Despite widespread social awareness very few people are diagnosed with celiac (or coeliac) disease—suggesting only the tip of ‘celiac iceberg’ is ever noticed.
+Despite widespread social awareness very few people are diagnosed with celiac (or coeliac) disease—which suggests only a tip of the ‘celiac iceberg’ is ever noticed.

-That’s mainly because symptoms of gluten sensitivity vary significantly, from no signs at all to extreme cases of reactions appearing as rashes, vomiting, diarrhea, and abdominal pain.
+That’s mainly because symptoms of gluten sensitivity vary significantly, from no signs at all to extreme cases of reactions such as rashes, vomiting, diarrhea, and abdominal pain.

-Celiac disease was first described in Greece during second century AD by Aretaeus of Cappadocia, who suggested that children who couldn’t retain food, and were letting it pass through without digestion, were coeliacs.
+Celiac disease was first described in Greece in second century AD by Aretaeus of Cappadocia, who suggested that children who couldn’t retain food, and were letting it pass through without digestion, were coeliacs.

 In 1786 William Buchanan of Edinburgh and, in 1888, Samuel Gee of St. Bartholomew's Hospital in London described the modern-day celiac symptoms.
 Gee pointed out that the only way to cure celiac was through diet, and children fed on Dutch mussels, and very little starch, showed no symptoms until the season was over.

 In 1924, Sydney Haas, successfully demonstrated treatment of children with a banana-rich diet that excluded carbohydrates such as bread and sugar.
-His famous experiment of treating eight anorexic children specifically excluded cereals, bread, potato, and crackers—which is essentially today’s gluten-free diet.
+His famous experiment treated eight anorexic children with a diet that excluded cereals, bread, potato, and crackers—an early version of today’s gluten-free diet.

-During World War II, Dutch pediatrician WK Dicke and his colleagues successfully connected wheat to celiac.
-The health of children improved dramatically when wheat, barley, and rye were in short supply during World War II.
-When the Allied Forces dropped bread from their planes on Netherlands, the first casualty was return of celiac symptoms in those children.
+It was during World War II that a Dutch pediatrician named WK Dicke and his colleagues connected wheat to celiac.
+They found that the health of many children improved when wheat, barley, and rye were in short supply during the war.
+Allied Forces dropped bread from planes in 1944 to avoid starvation in The Netherlands.
+The first casualty was return of symptoms in these children, giving clear evidence the role of bread in celiac.

-In 1972, Falchuk was the first person to identify a connection between celiac and a specific gene.
-Subsequently, many groups in 1980s were conclusively able to connect DQ2 genes (or DQ8 in few cases) to all celiac cases.
-In 1989, Sollid specifically pointed out the association of celiac with DQ haplotypes, paving way to the identification of up to 39 genes today.
+In 1972, Falchuk was the first person to find a connection between celiac and genes.
+Subsequently, many researchers in the 1980s conclusively connected the DQ2 genes (or DQ8 in few cases) to all celiac cases.
+In 1989, Sollid pointed out that celiac has an association with DQ haplotypes—a group of genes that are inherited from parents.
+This explained why celiac runs within families.
+Today, 39 genes such genes are documented.

-Anyone suspected of gluten intolerance can easily receive a . diagnosis today.
-Though there is no cure, life-long adherence to gluten-free diet can keep people disease free.
+Thanks to all this research, anyone suspected of gluten intolerance can easily receive a diagnosis today.
+Although there is no cure, a life-long adherence to gluten-free diet can keep people disease free.

 Celiac – FAQs - key facts about gluten intolerance.